Tampa Bicycle Accident Attorney

 - Road Rash

 Whether you have a broken leg or a concussion, you shouldn’t have to suffer through the painful symptoms and have to worry about how you’re going to pay for your medical expenses.
+If you got hit by a car while riding your bicycle, a lawyer may be able to help you hold the at-fault party accountable and get you appropriate compensation for your damages.

 What should I do if I get hit by a car on my bike?